-Teens and young adults undergoing substance abuse counseling benefit from individual therapy.
+Teens and young adults undergoing substance abuse counseling benefit from an individual therapy program.
 However, did you know there are different methods and approaches to individual therapy itself?
 Everyone is unique, and therefore, therapeutic approaches should be as well.

 Therapist, Coach, or Cheerleader?

-When undergoing individual therapy, you work with a professional who specializes in addiction treatment.
+When participating in an individual therapy program, you work with a professional who specializes in addiction treatment.
 Typically, you’ll meet with them once or twice a week.
 The therapist becomes your coach, guiding you along the road to recovery.
 By giving you the necessary tools to permanently stop using, you’ll reach successful sobriety sooner than you know.

 Additionally, your therapist cheers you on and helps you recognize your progress.
 However, you must understand therapists can’t make lifestyle changes for you.
 While they make suggestions, you’ll choose whether to follow them.
 Ultimately, it takes hard work to achieve lasting results.